Moments of generalized fractional polynomial processes: Introduction

 where $\bD^f_t$ is the generalized $f$-Caputo fractional derivative defined in (\ref{def:caputo derivative}), introduced in \cite{Chen17}.
 In the special case where $\sigma^f$ is $\alpha$-stable with $f(\lambda)=\lambda^\alpha$ and $\alpha\in(0,1)$, one obtains the (conventional) Caputo fractional derivative

-and the time changed process $(X_{L_t})_{t\geq0}$ is known as a fractional jump-diffusion.
-Generalized fractional jump-diffusions are particularly useful for capturing periods of motionlessness interspersed with diffusive periods with applications spanning from biology to finance, see \cite{Sikorskii12} for full details.
-Existing literature on polynomial processes relies heavily on their Markov property or on their characterization as Ito semimartingales.
+and the time-changed process $(X_{L_t})_{t\geq0}$ is known as a fractional jump-diffusion.
+Generalized fractional jump-diffusions are particularly useful for capturing periods of motionlessness interspersed with diffusive periods with applications spanning from biology to finance, see \cite{Sikorskii12} for full details. \dbt{Here, we consider the case when the original process $(X_t)_{t\geq0}$ is a polynomial process.} Existing literature on polynomial processes relies heavily on their Markov property or on their characterization as Ito semimartingales \cite{Cuchiero12, Filipovic16, Filipovic17}.
 However, when polynomial processes are subjected to an inverse subordinator, these properties are lost.
 Hence, it is unclear, whether the tractable moment formulas for polynomial processes in the Markov setting can be transferred to the non-Markovian setting of inverse subordination.
-In this paper, we address this gap, by demonstrating that these inverse time-changed polynomial processes retain their polynomial-preserving structure, in the following sense: in \Cref{sec:inverse subordinated polynomial processes} we show that the moments of generalized fractional polynomial processes can be determined as solutions to a linear fractional differential equations associated with the underlying process, which generally take the form
+In this paper, we address this gap, by demonstrating that these inverse time-changed polynomial processes retain their polynomial-preserving structure, in the following sense: in \Cref{sec:inverse subordinated polynomial processes} we show that the moments of generalized fractional polynomial processes can be determined as solutions to a \dgt{finite-dimensional} linear fractional differential equations associated with the underlying process, which generally takes the form